 Key limiting factors and threats have been reviewed and identified by Clemens et al. (2019).
 Key limiting factors include: 1) availability of host species, 2) contaminant loads of hosts, and 3) predation and fisheries bycatch.
 Key threats include: 1) climate change, 2) unfavorable oceanographic regimes, 3) influences of interactions between climate change and oceanographic regimes, and 4) pollution.
-Pacific Lamprey are not targeted for ocean harvest for recreational or commercial uses.
+Pacific Lamprey are not targeted for ocean harvest for recreational or commercial uses, although they may be caught incidentally in fisheries targeting other species.
 However, this species is harvested for cultural use in at least one estuary (e.g., see Peterson-Lewis 2009).
 At least 15 species of mammals, birds, and fishes have been documented to prey upon Pacific Lamprey in estuaries and the Pacific Ocean, and Pacific Lamprey has been documented to prey upon 32 species of mammals and fishes in these habitats (Clemens et al. 2019).

 The lack of recreational and commercial harvest for Pacific Lamprey may explain why this species has not been monitored consistently.
-Information on the effects of the aforementioned limiting factors and threats to Pacific Lamprey in the ocean are lacking (Clemens et al. 2019).
+Information on the effects of the limiting factors and threats to Pacific Lamprey in the ocean are lacking (Clemens et al. 2019).